Find the Fruit: Zero-Shot Sim2Real RL for Occlusion-Aware Plant Manipulation: Experiments

 \section{Experiments}

-After training exclusively in simulation, we deployed the policy zero‑shot on a physical setup (Fig.~\ref{fig: abstract figure}, top) consisting of a 6‑DoF MyBuddy arm, a RealSense camera~\citep{keselman2017intel}, and a selection of potted, off‑the‑shelf artificial plants.
+After training exclusively in simulation, we deployed the policy zero‑shot on a physical setup (Fig.~\ref{fig:abstract_figure} top) consisting of a 6‑DoF MyBuddy arm, a RealSense camera~\cite{keselman2017intel}, and a selection of potted, off‑the‑shelf artificial plants.
 Camera height, distance, and tilt as well as the plant’s base pose-were fixed to mirror the simulation.

 To evaluate generalization, we conducted experiments across a structured grid of initial conditions.
-Four plant instances, presented in Fig.~\ref{fig:plant_comparison}, were considered: two morphologically similar plants, a structurally reinforced variant of one of the former two with increased stiffness, and a visually distinct, bushy plant with the stiffest stem.
+Five plant instances, presented in Fig.~\ref{fig:plant_comparison}, were considered: two morphologically similar (Plant I and IV), two structurally reinforced variant of one of the former two with increased stiffness (Plant II and Plant III), and a visually distinct, bushy plant with the stiffest stem (Plant V).
 Each plant exhibits unique stiffness characteristics, enabling evaluation of the policy's robustness across diverse physical and visual conditions.
-For each plant, the fruit was placed at nine discrete locations, arranged in a \(3\times3\) lattice spanning left/center/right and low/mid/high positions, 20~cm behind the plant (Fig.~\ref{fig:exp_results}~(a)).
-The robotic arm was initialized from five pre-selected, self-collision-free joint configurations (Fig.~\ref{fig:exp_results}~(b)), resulting in \(4 \times 9 \times 5 = 180\) unique trials.
-In each trial, the arm was reset to its designated pose, the fruit positioned at the target grid cell, and the trained policy was executed for up to 600 control steps at a frequency of 1~Hz, subject to impedance constraints.
+For each plant, the fruit was placed at nine discrete locations, arranged in a \(3\times3\) lattice spanning left/center/right and low/mid/high positions, 20~cm behind the plant (Fig.~\ref{fig:exp_results}(a)).
+The robotic arm was initialized from five pre-selected, self-collision-free joint configurations (Fig.~\ref{fig:exp_results}(b)), resulting in \(5 \times 9 \times 5 = 225\) unique trials.
+In each trial, the arm was reset to its designated pose, the fruit positioned at the target grid cell, and the trained policy was executed for up to 600 control steps at a frequency of 1~Hz, under low-level compliance control.
 A trial was considered successful if the robot achieved at least 90\% fruit visibility for five consecutive frames.
 The number of control steps required to achieve success was also recorded.